Impact on Asthma

 Improving Access to Asthma Medications in Schools, American Lung Association: Comprehensive look at state-specific laws on access to asthma medication, and the importance of self-carry and other laws regarding access to asthma medication in schools.

-Sample “Authorization for Administration of Inhaled Asthma Medication” Form, American Lung Association: Sample authorization form for parents/guardians, to sign and allow child to receive asthma medication at school.
+Sample “Authorization for Administration of Inhaled Asthma Medication” Form, American Lung Association: Sample authorization form for parents/guardians to allow child to receive asthma medication at school.

 Massachusetts Child Asthma Action Plan, Massachusetts Department of Public Health: Free triplicate Asthma Action Plans that can be ordered in bulk quantities.